bibanon/bibanon/Bibanon/File-Format-Standards.md

   * To convert from mp3/wma to OGG, you can use [[http://media.io/|Media.io]], or use [Audacity](http://audacity.sourceforge.net/) to take in mp3 and export as OGG.
 To convert it back, import the OGG and export as MP3.
 Since both formats are lossy, there will be a marginal difference in sound quality going back and forth.
 * Lossless compression: **FLAC**
   * A common [[Copyleft]] WAV alternative that reduces file size without compromising audio quality.

+## Video

+*Note that we don't allow the archival of video as of yet, but we are pondering a solution...*

+### Subtitling

+* Simple Subtitles: **SRT**
+  * The SRT format is as simple as you can get: Just time markers and subtitles.
+This is preferred if at all possible, as it is easier to read, is widely supported, and has a smaller size compared to the alternatives.
+* Advanced Subtitles: **SSA/ASS**
+  * If there is a real big need to get fancy for any random reason, the SSA file format must be used.